IncredibleWeb/handbook/README.md

 With that in mind, here is what is not allowed:

 1. You can’t work full time or part time for another company in our industry.
-Speak to Kevin or Shaun if it is unclear.
+Speak to Shaun if it is unclear.

 2. Consult for other companies in our industry where there may be a conflict of interest (a competitor, a product tangentially related to Incredible Web, etc).